aakashsinghgit/ML-Engineering-Projects/Projects/P1_LoanCriterion/readme.md

 # Loan Criterion

-A simple web application to determine loan eligibility using a pre-trained machine learning model.
+A simple web application to determine loan eligibility using a machine learning model.
 Users enter information on a web page, and the app predicts whether they qualify for a loan.

 ---
+## Skills

+1. Train a ML model using a Jupyter Notebook
+2. Basic Flask Web App with MySQL and MongoDB
+3. Serve a ML model to Flask app with Pickling

+---

 ## Project Objective

 This project is a comprehensive, hands-on introduction to full-stack web development using Python with Flask and MySQL with MongoDB.
 While it showcases the foundational components of building a web application, its primary goal is to demonstrate how a fully trained machine learning model can be integrated into a working web app and used as a core feature.
-The project leverages Python's pickling to serialise and load the trained model, enabling real-time predictions within the Flask application.
-This end-to-end example provides a template for deploying machine learning solutions in production-grade web environments.
+The project leverages Python's pickling to serialize and load the trained model, enabling real-time predictions within the Flask application.
+This provides a template for deploying machine learning solutions in web environments.

+For End-to-End ML Model training in a Flask Web App with modular structure, checkout the production-grade project - https://github.com/aakashsinghgit/ML-Engineering-Projects/tree/main/Projects/P2_HealthInsurance_Price

 ---
 ## Project Structure